 Garving, Christina et al. “Impingement Syndrome of the Shoulder.”
 Deutsches Arzteblatt international vol. 114,45 (2017): 765-776. doi:10.3238/arztebl.2017.0765

-The information herein on "Chiropractic Shoulder Impingement Mobility Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Shoulder Impingement Mobility Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.